 As a result, when we get out of fully automatic exposure mode, this is an excellent way to prepare for working in manual exposure mode.

-And even if we decide not to explore working in manual exposure mode, we’re still relying more on our mind than a machine to make our pictures.
+And even if we decide not to explore working in manual exposure mode, we still rely more on our mind than a machine to make our pictures.

 Study And Practice Photography With Sam Online